Adopted by Convocation March 29, 2007, effective May 1, 2007

 withdrawal from representation

-- RULE 4: Advocacy (PDF) — duty to clients, tribunals and
+- RULE 4: Advocacy (HTML) — duty to clients, tribunals and

 others, disclosure of documents, interviewing witnesses, communication with